Generative Retrieval via Term Set Generation: Experiments

-\textbf{Model Scaling.} The scaling-up of backbone Seq2Seq model is another common approach for the enhancement of auto-regressive search engines.
-In our experiment, empirical improvements may also be observed when we switch to a T5-large backbone.
+$\bullet$~~\textbf{Model Scale.} The scaling-up of the backbone generative model is another common approach to enhance generative retrieval.
+In our experiment, empirical improvements are also observed when we switch to a T5-large backbone.
 Meanwhile, it maintains the advantage when other baselines are scaled up as well.

-\textbf{Efficiency.} The running efficiency is evaluated in Table~\ref{tab:efficiency}.
-Particularly, we measure the memory consumption for hosting the entire corpus; we also measure the time cost (query latency) with different beam sizes.
-We may observe that most of the approaches incur very close memory and time costs given their similar workflow.
-However, one exception is SEAL~\citep{SEAL-Bevilacqua}, where much more memory and running time are resulted from the usage of FM index.
+$\bullet$~~\textbf{Beam Size.} We default to use 100 as the beam size following previous works, and juxtapose the other two different settings.
+It can be observed that the Recall@10 drops when decreasing the beam size to 10.
+This is as expected since a smaller beam size keeps fewer candidates in each generation step and hence terms in the relevant DocID may not be included.
+Another interesting observation is that the MRR@10 almost stays the same when decreasing or increasing the beam size.
+This is because TSGen can generate the relevant DocID in its favorable permutation, thus assigning a high likelihood to it and ranking it at the top, regardless of changing the beam size.